unicate/mysql-shell-migrations/README.md

 This shell script is an extremely simplified version of a database migration tool like [Flyway](https://flywaydb.org/) or [Phinx](https://phinx.org/).

-It is simplified, because I beliefe it will be sufficient for 80 % of all cases, where you don't have to deal with millions of rows and hundreds of sql files.
+It is simplified, because I believe it will be sufficient for 80 % of all cases, where you don't have to deal with millions of rows and hundreds of sql files.

 You don't need down- or undo-migrations.
 In reality they will not work anyway and they just add complexity.
 And really, down migrations are not meant to replace a proper backup and restore process for your database.
 [Please read this note about 'undo-migrations' on the Flyway homepage.](https://flywaydb.org/documentation/concepts/migrations#undo-migrations)

 So keep it simple, stupid!
-If some migrations fail.
-Just fix, reset and run migrations again from the start.
+If some migrations fail, just fix the sql, reset and run migrations again from the start.

 **The only way is up!**